 - Pilot License and qualifications.

 - Evidence of competitor's identity.

-- Valid FAI Sporting License for pilot and navigator.

 - Aircraft Certificate of Airworthiness or Permit to Fly.

+- Evidence of conformity to class rules.

 - Certificate of Insurance.

 - Receipt for payment of entry fees.

+- Valid FAI Sporting License for Pilot and Navigator (Will be check before the arrive of the pilots.
+Make shure is update in the FAI system)